vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video Here

 Poles pull in from right to left, flattening the contours into a clean horizontal sequence.
-The real component determine magnitude and imaginary component determines the angle.
+The real component determines the magnitude and imaginary component determines the angle.

 ### Logarithm